 The Energy Innovation Challenge and Opportunity

 PFER will bring together businesses who, working with local stakeholders and the best research and expertise, will develop and demonstrate new approaches to provide cleaner, cheaper and more resilient energy to consumers.
-These solutions will link low-carbon power, heating and transport systems with energy storage and advanced IT to create intelligent, local energy systems and services.
+These solutions will link low-carbon power, heating and transport systems with clean energy storage and advanced IT to create intelligent, local energy generation systems and services.

 The government is investing up to £102.5 million in industry and researchers to develop smart systems that can support the global move to renewable energy.
 These include projects that deliver concept and detailed designs or practical demonstrations of new business models that intelligently link supply, storage and demand in heating, power and transport.